ubccapico/extract-discussion-posts/README.md

 7. The HTML files will be in a folder in the same directory as the script, titled with the course you extracted the discussions from

 ## How to run the script (can for Windows)
-Open the the main_app.py executable file!
+Open the the main_app.exe file, folow steps 4-7 from the steps above.